25Ericcheong/node-fundamentals/README.md

 - If there is a `sync` code written and will take time to finish executing, code will be blocked.
 Even though code is blocked for a separate url path and user is trying to navigate to a different url - user trying to access a different path will neeed to wait for blocking code to finish before having the resources to load their selected url (blocking code)
 - `await` gets rid of the problem of callback function.
 Withou `await`, will need to have multiple `.then` method being called for when there are multiple promises involved
 - `async` gets rid of the problem of writing complex promises if multiple asynchronous functions rely on one and another; with multiple callback functions without a promise of another for say when we want to read and write multiple files
+- `util` package can also be used to write and read files as well by creating promises on the get go and not relying on callbacks within promises created

 # Useful Node Modules